The New Yorker Staff Has Unionized

 The New Yorker was largely granted an exception, and allowed to retain its own dedicated staff for those positions.
 (Most of The New Yorker’s formerly dedicated digital-product and engineering team was, however, “hubbed.”)
 The publication also has enjoyed subscription growth and rumored high profits that are all the more remarkable given the trends not only in the industry but within the recently tumultuous company: There were layoffs in December, which followed the folding of Teen Vogue and Graydon Carter’s departure from Vanity Fair alongside Cindi Leive’s from Glamour.
 That’s all not to mention the death of longtime owner Si Newhouse, and the much-speculated-about future departure of Anna Wintour.

 Staffers who’ve worked on the unionizing effort frame it as one that’s about protecting the quality of the magazine that they love from a bottom-line-centric corporate overlord.
 “This would help David [Remnick] and Pam [McCarthy, the magazine’s deputy editor] so much to be able to say to Condé Nast, ‘There’s no way you could get this past the union,’” said the print staffer.
 “That’s ammunition for when they need it.”
 Lauren Leibowitz, a senior web producer, says that while her dream scenario is one in which the whole company is organized, much of the effort is “about being able to advocate as New Yorker employees within Condé Nast,’ and cites by way of example the recent successful union campaign of fellow legacy publication the L.A.
-Times, then owned (since sold) by the magnificently misnamed and journalism-unfriendly media company Tronc.
+Times, owned by the magnificently misnamed and journalism-unfriendly media company Tronc, which has since agreed to sell the company.

 This isn’t the first time The New Yorker has faced a unionizing effort.
 As former staff fiction editor Daniel Menaker amusingly chronicled in n+1, there was a 1970s attempt, inspired by a resurgence in revenues after years of budget slimming.
 (Employees supposedly had been particularly irked by the downsizing of the “lifetime psychiatric benefit.”)
 Card signers included Katha Pollitt and Ann Goldstein, longtime copy chief now more famous for her role as Elena Ferrante’s translator, but the promising fact-checker-led effort was quashed by then-editor William Shawn.
 His anti-union effort suggested that such structures would restrict the “openness and freedom of movement,” as he put it in a letter to staff, that they could parlay into advancing from low-level jobs into more interesting ones.
 And Shawn’s campaign drew heavily on the implication that such organizing was pedestrian, unlike the institution itself, and that a union would threaten the “friendly, gentle, free, informal, democratic atmosphere,” an alteration that could change the magazine’s character.
 (He also, in a rather less friendly, informal, and gentle mode, retained a battle-tested anti-union law firm to handle the matter.)